 The Roncal Valley in the Basque Pyrenees is environmentally important due to a large, legally protected forested area.
 However, there are many different land holdings and owners, who manage their land on an individual basis without any co-ordinated effort to enhance (or maintain) biodiversity or reduce the environmental impact of forestry activities.

-'Read more' for further details on the case study and updates from the field trial - 'The development of a forest management plan'
+'Read more' for further details on the case study, updates from the forest trial, and the summary forest trial leaflet on the development of a forest management plan:

 Location: Roncal Valley, Basque Pyrenees, north east Spain

 Stakeholders: landowners, government technical managers, regional authority, municipal government, researchers and forest engineers

 o How to improve the quality of forest products

 o Lack of knowledge about local forestry ecosystems and how they deliver public goods and services

 o The current threat from and treatment of disease in tree species